 This demonstration needs to be unpacked.
 The first concept to work through is the being of the buildable (to oikodomēton).
 An oikodomēton is a being grasped in its concrete aspect of being-potent, while entelecheia is used here to name its focal sense.49

 The word to oikodomēton is a substantive adjective that is ambiguous between “what can be built, the buildable” and “what has been built.”
 In this context, it is clearly “the buildable thing.”
 What is the buildable?
-We have an answer from our discussion of the “as” clause: it is a being, such as wood or bricks, which is grasped in and through its potency to be built.
+The “as” clause gives us an answer: it is not a categorical being, such as wood or bricks, but the same being grasped in and through its potency to be built.
 This means the being is not just wood: to grasp what it is, we do not perceive the wood and only subsequently infer its ability to be built.
 Instead, we grasp the wood to the extent that it is potent: the buildability of the wood is in the wood and belongs to it by means of the wood’s very being: it is one of its ways of being something.
-Some pieces of wood are less workable than others, some bricks are more brittle than others.
-The potency involved is thus not a separable property, nor is it a set of properties.
-It is this plank or this pile of bricks here, considered insofar as it can be taken up in the activity of building.50 When we say that something is potent, we are not naming a part of it, or a feature of it; we are naming the being considered through and through, that is, the whole insofar as it is susceptible to change (GC I.8 326b29–33).
+Some pieces of wood are less workable than others but its fibres are stronger or less susceptible to rot, some bricks are more brittle than others but lighter or more porous.
+To name a potency is to take up the complex of these properties as oriented toward some action.
+Potency is thus not a separable property, nor is it a set of properties.
+It is the plank or this pile of bricks here, considered in its entirety insofar as it can be taken up in the activity of building.50 When we say that something is potent, we are not naming a part of it, or a feature of it; we are naming the being considered through and through, that is, the whole insofar as it is susceptible to change (GC I.8 326b29–33).

 Thus, the buildable thing (oikodomēton) is something.
 But “the buildable thing gets built”: to be a buildable thing just means to be the subject of the activity of getting built.
 So the buildable thing can be something at all only if building is something.

-A pivotal phrase in the argument could have as its subject either building or being at-work.
-If the former, Aristotle asks: what is building?
+The phrase “For building is either [the] being-at-work of the buildable thing, or [building is] the house” (Phys.
+III.1 201b10-11) could have as its subject either building or being at-work.
+If the former, the question is: what is building?
 Is it the activity of the buildable thing, or is it the house?
 At a certain point, once there is a house, housebuilding can stop.
 This means the activity of the buildable thing, as buildable, is not the house.
 But the buildable thing has its own proper way of being at work, namely to be built.
 So building is the activity of the buildable thing getting built.

-If the subject of the sentence is being-at-work, the question is, What is the energeia of the buildable thing (oikodomēton)?
+If the subject of the sentence is being-at-work, the question is: what is the energeia of the buildable thing (oikodomēton)?
 We are tempted to answer that it is the house that the materials become.
 After all, once planks have been assembled into walls and floors, then they have come to be a work (ergon).
 A thing is most potent when it is at work doing that which it is potent for.
 So if the purpose of building in the first place is to have a specific product, this product would have to be the energeia of the oikodomēton.
 Indeed, it is difficult to see how else buildable things could be related to the product of building.